khoileuser/route-prototype/README.md

 # route-prototype

-Prototype for Displaying Routes and Combine Routes for De Heus Vehicle Booking App
+Prototype for Displaying and Combining Routes for De Heus Vehicle Booking App

 ## Config